SWE266-OnlineBankingApp/bankofirvine/README.md

 ### Application testing

 ---
-##Caution: The application testing now is no longer available due to the vulnerability mitigation.
-We implemented this part based on Chrome browser in the beginning.
-However, after we mitigated the session hijacking vulnerability, the users can't access the application by Chrome anymore.
-Since the main task this time is to fix the vulnerabilities, we didn't maintain the functionalities here.
+##Caution: Application tests are deprecated.
+The application tests as detailed below require the use of the Chrome browser which presently blocks application execution due to the use of a self-signed certificate.
+The team will address this in future iterations of the application.

 ---
 Selenium was used to perform unit tests in the Chrome browser.